rrvt/MakeApp/README.md

 ## Updates

+### Update 11/13/21

+But the major changes are in the library:

+  - Expandable and ExpandableP -- moved the functions out of the class to make the compilation smaller, also fixed one bug (or feature) in the ExpandableP insert sorted function that would throw out entries that were already in in the array.
+  - FileIO -- Changed the type of path from "String&" to "TCchar*".
+It turns out that automatic conversion from String to TCchar* is easy, but the reverse is is not easy.
+Also added a function to get the length of a file given a path.
+  - FineName -- Added a function to get the directory name of from a path
+  - NewAllocator -- Corrected the debug dependency from if to ifdef
+  - ToolBar -- Added data for drop down menus

 ### Update 11/5/21

 Release is different than Debug in the Build sense.
 I played with the Visual Studio 2017 Properties